kryton-me/kryton-me.github.io/2021-02-MacroLensCalculations.md

 Distance from the projected image to the to a point in the lens.
 This is not necessarily the same point U and depends on lens design.

 ## Mag = Magnification of lens
-Greater than 1, Subject size is less than the image size.
-1 = Image size = Subject size
-Less than 1 = Image size is smaller than subject size.
 To be considered “[macro](https://en.m.wikipedia.org/wiki/Macro_photography)” this needs to be 1 or greater.

 ## LT = Lenght of Extension tube